derekhanbaliq/f1tenth-software-stack/README.md

 ```
 All the other parameters remain the same.

-Go to levine_sim_launch.py, comment & uncomment the desired pure pursuit / LQR / MPC corresponding code to finish the config.
+Go to levine_sim_launch.py, comment & uncomment the corresponding code of pure pursuit / LQR / MPC and execute through the launch file.

-Go to terminal, run following command
 ```bash
 cd ~/sim_ws/
 colcon build
 ros2 launch bringup levine_sim_launch.py
 ```
-And the corresponding path tracking algorithm will execute.

 ## Run Motion Planning (RRT* + Pure Pursuit) in Sim